OPEN CALL FOR ENTRIES • Select a Category of Entry to continue.

-The Underexposed Film Festival YC deadlines are not postmark deadlines.
-Any entry submitted for competition by mail must be received no later than Friday, July 18, 2014.
-International submissions: please allow for shipping time so that your film arrives by the July 18, 2014 deadline.
+The Underexposed Film Festival yc deadlines are not postmark deadlines.
+Entries submitted for competition by mail must be received no later than Friday, June 19, 2015.
+International submissions, please allow for shipping time so that your film arrives by the June 19, 2015 deadline.

-Filmmakers may submit a hard copy of their entry directly to the Arts Council.
-Online submissions through withoutabox.com will receive a $5 discount and are offered an extended deadline of Friday,
+Filmmakers may submit a hard copy of their entry directly to the ACYC.
+Online submissions through withoutabox.com or FilmFreeway may be eligible to receive a $5 discount and are offered an extended deadline of Friday, July 17, 2015.

 Only the producer, director, screenwriter, or someone closely connected to the film may complete the application.
 Schools may submit films on behalf of student filmmakers with the permission of the student(s).